vespa-mrs/vespa.io/docs/user_manuals/analysis_user_manual.md

     you to ‘push’ the current Peak and Shift values for all FIDs in this dataset to all associated datasets.

-### 4.3 Coil Combine Algorithms
+### 4.3 Step 1 - Coil Combination

-The Coil Combine panel is used to combine data from individual elements of a multi-channel receive RF coil into a single FID before the FIDs are summed into a final Summed FID result that is sent on to the Spectral Tab.
+The Coil Combination panel is used to combine data from individual elements of a multi-channel receive RF coil into a single FID before the FIDs are summed into a final Summed FID result that is sent on to the Spectral Tab.
 The coil combine panel is **only** available when there are